deamorim2/sdbs/EN-US/conceptual_model_spatial_data.rst

 Cartographic Generalization
 ---------------------------

-Generalization, in the cartographic sense, can be seen as a series of transformations that are performed over the representation of spatial information, geared towards improving readability and understanding of data.
+**Generalization**, in the cartographic sense, can be seen as a series of transformations that are performed over the representation of spatial information, geared towards improving readability and understanding of data.

 For instance, a real world object can have several different spatial representations, according to the current viewing scale.

 A city can be represented in a smallscale map as a point, and as a polygon in a large-scale map.
 In this sense, this paper uses the term representation in the sense of a coding of the geometry of geographic objects (involving aspects such as resolution, spatial dimension, precision, level of detail, and geometric/topologic behavior).

-Cartographic generalization can occur in two representation variations: according to **geometric shape** and according to **scale**.
+**Cartographic Generalization** can occur in two representation variations: according to **Geometric Shape** and according to **Scale**.

-The variation according to **geometric shape** is used to record the simultaneous existence of multiple scale-independent representations for a class.
+The variation according to **Geometric Shape** is used to record the simultaneous existence of multiple scale-independent representations for a class.
 For instance, a river can be represented by its axis, as a single line, as the space between its margins, as a polygon covered by water, or as a set of flows (directed arcs) within river sections, forming a hydrographic network.

 .. image:: ./omtg/generalization_geo_shape.png
   :class: inline

-Variation according to **scale** is used in the representation of different geometric aspects of a given class, each corresponding to a range of scales.
+Variation according to **Scale** is used in the representation of different geometric aspects of a given class, each corresponding to a range of scales.
 A city can be represented by its political borders (a polygon) in a larger scale, and by a symbol (a point) in a smaller scale.

 .. image:: ./omtg/generalization_geo_scale.png
   :class: inline